makeevolution/blogging2/README.md

 - In this commit, user permission logic is implemented based on the logged in user's role, to limit access to certain routes.

+- In this commit, the following/follower feature is implemented through a many to many relationship.
+See comments on the code for how this works.
+- IMPORTANT: When creating this feature, it was found that auto-generated migration scripts fail.
+This is primarily because the database used (SQLite) has a very limited support for altering existing tables.
+See https://www.sqlitetutorial.net/sqlite-alter-table/ for more background info.
+- To get around this, methods explained in https://stackoverflow.com/questions/62640576/flask-migrate-valueerror-constraint-must-have-a-name were followed.
+- In summary, a ```render_as_batch=True``` option is added to the Migrate function in the application factory (```__init.py__```) to get more altering table functionality.
+In addition, constraints such as foreignkey or primarykey are now given names through ```Config.NAMING_CONVENTION``` option in ```config.py```, because Alembic cannot drop constraints that are not named, which fails upgrades or downgrades that do this.
+This convention has to be passed in to the migration script, see the migration script ```98a6a60f6c4d.py``` on how this is done, and also the stackoverflow link for more background info.
+This convention has to also be passed to the db metadata; this is already done in the app factory.